sajya/sajya.github.io/docs/errors.md

     }

     /**
-     * A Number that indicates the error type that occurred.
+     * Get the default error code for the exception.
-     * This MUST be an integer.
      *
      * @return int
      */